 We’ve covered the important bases here, from where you should look for paramedic jobs and how to stand out as a candidate to nailing your interviews and setting your salary expectations.
 Now, I have one final thought for you, particularly if you’re new …

-The life of a paramedic—or anyone in EMS for that matter—is one of lifelong learning.
-You’ll be learning constantly on the job; you’ll be picking up new techniques, skills, and equipment as medicine and technology advances; you’ll be refreshing your knowledge every two years for those important recertification exams, and you’ll (possibly) be learning and training for new certifications to advance your career.
+The life of a paramedic—or anyone in EMS, for that matter—is one of lifelong learning.
+You’ll be learning constantly on the job; you’ll be picking up new techniques, skills, and equipment as medicine and technology advance; you’ll be refreshing your knowledge every two years for those important recertification exams, and you’ll (possibly) be learning and training for new certifications to advance your career.